On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Global Well-Posedness and Scattering

 Now, we will show the negative regularity for the critical solution $\b{\rm u}_c$ to \eqref{NLS system}, which plays an important role in exclusion of soliton-type solutions and low-to-high frequency cascade.

 Before we prove the negative regularity theorem, we need a technical tool.
-It is a form of Gronwall’s inequality that involves both the past and the future, “acausal” in the terminology of \cite{Colliander2006}. \begin{lemma}[Gronwall-type inequality, \cite{Killip2010}] Fix $\gamma>0$.
-Given $0<\eta<(1-2^{-\gamma})/2$ and $\{b_k\}\in l^\infty(\mathbb{N})$, let $\{x_k\}\in l^\infty(\mathbb{N})$ be a non-negative sequence obeying
+It is a form of Gronwall’s inequality that involves both the past and the future, “acausal” in the terminology of \cite{Colliander2006}.